BSc Geography (Human)

 - GIS (Geographic Information System) and remote sensing

 Your learning environment

 At the University of Reading, you'll learn from internationally recognised academics in the Department of Geography and Environmental Science.
+In the National Student Survey 2023, 100% of our students studying BSc Geography (Human) said that teaching staff were good or very good at explaining things.
 Our experts are researching issues of global importance, including:

 - globalisation and development